-The Oklahoma Conservation Commission (OCC) serves as the lead technical agency for Oklahoma's Nonpoint Source (NPS) Management program with specific jurisdictional exceptions such as: 1) oil and gas activities and petroleum storage tanks, which are under Corp.
-Comm. jurisdiction; 2) silviculture and pesticides which are under ODAFF jurisdiction; and 3) industrial and municipal stormwater which is under DEQ jurisdiction.
+The Oklahoma Conservation Commission (OCC) serves as the lead technical agency for Oklahoma's Nonpoint Source (NPS) Management program with specific jurisdictional exceptions such as: 1) oil and gas activities and petroleum storage tanks, which are under Corp Comm jurisdiction; 2) silviculture and pesticides which are under ODAFF jurisdiction; and 3) industrial and municipal stormwater which is under DEQ jurisdiction.
 The OCC is the statutory pass through recipient of EPA Clean Water Act Section 319 monies, which fund annual base programming for technical support, water quality monitoring, education and implementation to abate priority NPS pollutants.
-Oklahoma's NPS program is a cooperative effort of state, federal and local agencies/partners, including but not limited to OCC, ODEQ, ODAFF, OWRB, Corp.
-Comm., US EPA, USDA-NRCS, conservation districts, and local landowners/producers.
-Oklahoma's NPS Management Program Plan (https://www.ok.gov/conservation/documents/2014%20NPS%20Mgmt%20Plan.pdf) details goals and related actions as it regards four key program areas: assessment, planning, education, and implementation.
-It also identifies principle state, federal and local agencies and other entities and their associated roles in NPS management.
+Oklahoma's NPS program is a cooperative effort of state, federal and local agencies/partners, including but not limited to OCC, ODEQ, ODAFF, OWRB, Corp Comm, US EPA, USDA-NRCS, OERB, conservation districts, and local landowners/producers.
+Much of this effort is funded using non-federal monies which are used as match for the state's §319 program allocation.
+Particular examples of these efforts include the OCC Locally-Led Cost-Share Program (LLCP) and the OERB Environmental Restoration Program.
+Oklahoma's Nonpoint Source Management Program Plan details goals and related actions as it regards four key program areas: Assessment, Planning, Education, and Implementation.
+It also identifies principle state, federal, and local agencies and other entities and their associated roles in NPS management.

-The 2014 revision of the NPS Management Program document outlines the State's stepwise pattern to address NPS water quality problems:
+The 2019 revision of the NPS Management Program document outlines the State's stepwise pattern to address NPS water quality problems:

 - 1. The process begins with assessment of physical, chemical, and biological health of waters of the state to identify threats and impairments, along with their cause, source, and extent.
 This is largely accomplished through both OCC's and OWRB's ambient monitoring programs.
 For details, the reader is encouraged to reference the "Assessment of NPS Pollution" section of the document. - 2.
 The second step involves prioritization and planning.
 The State maintains a Unified Watershed Assessment (UWA) to prioritize waterbodies listed as impaired in the current Integrated Report.
 The NPS Program, through the NPS Working Group, narrows this list to watersheds prioritized for NPS action.
-These NPS Priority watersheds are selected because sufficient historical information has been collected to identify the nature of the problem, corrective actions are most likely to be successful, the water quality problem primarily stems primarily from NPS-related causes and sources, and a significant portion of the watershed is in Oklahoma where the program could affect practices independent of the actions of another state.
+These NPS Priority watersheds are selected because sufficient historical information has been collected to identify the nature of the problem, corrective actions are most likely to be successful, the water quality problem stems primarily from NPS-related causes and sources, and a significant portion of the watershed is in Oklahoma where the program could affect practices independent of the actions of another state.
 Following prioritization, a TMDL, Watershed Based Plan, or some other implementation plan is developed to reduce or remedy the problem. - 3.
 The third step, implementation, involves the application of remedial efforts, such as conservation practices (CPs), educational activities, and other innovative efforts tailored to address NPS water quality pollution.
 There are three basic classes of BMPs: 1.) practices that reduce the pollutants available for transport by the normal rainfall/runoff process (changes in management), 2.) devices that reduce the amount of pollutants in the runoff before it is discharged to a surface water body (structural practices), and 3.) vegetative practices.
 Education is a critical portion of implementation and is accomplished through the Blue Thumb program as well as through project-specific workshops, tours, and trainings.
 In general, the goal of most implementation projects is to achieve a level of change in an entire watershed.
-NPS programs rely on voluntary cooperation of landowners to implement projects, and landowners must understand the importance of their cooperation, and how participation can help them protect their assets and improve their return.
+NPS programs rely on voluntary cooperation of landowners to implement projects.
+Landowners must understand the importance of their cooperation and how participation can help them protect their assets and improve their return.